Hervey Bay Boat Club Bay to Bay Yacht Race

 The second days race starts usually at 0730hrs north west of Dream Island with competitors heading north up the Great Sandy Strait, past Boonlye Point around the red lateral buoy S24 across towards the South White Cliffs on Fraser Island, past the entrance to the Mary River, past the Kingfisher Bay Resort on Fraser Island, past the Duck and Picnic Islands, up the east side of the sand banks off Big Woody Island between Big and Little Woody Islands, around the north cardinal BWN Pile Beacon and to the finish line near the red lateral beacon EU2 before 1530hrs.

-Finishing line set up by the Hervey Bay Dive Centre.
+Finishing line set up by Whalesong Cruises.
 Yachts are recovered at the Urangan public boat ramps and trophies are presented at the Hervey Bay Boat Club in the Urangan Boat Harbour at 2000hrs.

-- Division 5: Type 3 Standard and Open Multihull Boats (typically Haines Hunter Tramp, Jarcat, Seawind 24, Corsairs, Farriers, Graingers)
+Division 5-3: Type 3 Standard Multihull Boats (typically Haines Hunter Tramp, Jarcat, Seawind 24)

 Within the fleet if a minimum number of any particular boat class are entered, then an additional class trophy is also raced for.